 Electric shavers usually come in two types: foil or rotary.
 Foil shavers have a thin metal foil covering the blades to catch the hair as it’s cut.
 Rotary shavers have spinning blades that move in a circular motion to cut the hair.

-One advantage of electric shavers is you can use them dry or wet with shaving cream or gel.
-Wet shaving might give you a closer shave because the cream or gel can lift the hairs, providing a smoother surface for the blades.
+One benefit of electric shavers is that they can be used for both dry and wet shaving with cream or gel.
+Wet shaving may give a closer result because the product can help lift the hairs and create a smoother surface for the blades.

 Do Electric Shavers Cause Ingrown Hairs?